ReemAljunaibi/stellr-help-docs/docs/notes/index.md

   <h2 class="h2 text-accent-secondary">Using Internal Notes</h2>

   <p class="body text-gray-dark">
-    Internal notes are a collaborative space to document your interactions with individuals.
+    Internal notes are a collaborative space to document your interactions with <a href="/individuals" class="text-accent-secondary underline">individuals</a>.
 Notes help you retain insights, track decisions, and share updates with team members.
   </p>

   ### 1. How Notes Work